MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 - [Connecting to MetaMask Mobile with SDK](#connecting-to-metamask-mobile-with-sdk)
 - [Smart Contract Example](#smart-contract-example)

 This information within expands on my [fifteen minute talk from Chainlink SmartCon 2022](https://www.youtube.com/watch?v=cMZkwMs_8i4) conference in New York City.
+The purpose of this article is to get you ramped up with using the MetaMask API as quickly as possible and is an estimated 15 minute read.

 ## What is the MetaMask API?